Lexi Rodriguez

-Alexis "Lexi" Rodriguez (born March 11, 2003) is an American professional volleyball libero for LOVB Omaha of LOVB Pro.
+Alexis "Lexi" Rodriguez (born March 11, 2003) is an American professional volleyball libero for LOVB Nebraska of LOVB Pro.
 She played college volleyball for the Nebraska Cornhuskers, where she holds the program record for career digs.
 She was named AVCA All-American four times and Big Ten Defensive Player or Libero of the Year three times.

 Early life

 Rodriguez was raised in Sterling, Illinois, the younger of two daughters born to Chris and Crystal Rodriguez.
 Her sister, Kaylee Martin, played college volleyball at Illinois State and Clemson.
 She attended Sterling High School, where she led the volleyball team to two Illinois state titles and set the school record for career digs.
 She was named the Illinois Gatorade Player of the Year in her junior season.
 She played club volleyball for Sports Performance Volleyball and Club Fusion Volleyball, winning three national titles.
 She was ranked by PrepVolleyball.com as the tenth-best recruit and top libero of the 2021 class.
 She later signed to the Nebraska volleyball team in 8th grade.